noshock/AdminControl-smart-contract/README.md

 3.Unauthorized users are blocked
 4.Tracks how many times data was updated

-## How It Works
-1.Deploy contract
+#  Workflow

+1. Deploy the smart contract on Remix or Ethereum network.

-2.Deployer becomes admin
+2. The deployer address automatically becomes the admin using `msg.sender`.

-3.Admin can update secret
+3. Admin can call the `setSecret()` function to update secret data.

-4.Other users cannot access protected function 5.Update counter increases after each successful update
+4. Other users cannot access protected functions because of the `onlyAdmin` modifier.

+5. Every successful secret update increases the `updateCount` variable.